 Realm Sync is built on the assumption that connectivity will drop.
 We call this mentality offline-first.
 After you make changes to the local realm on the client device, the Realm SDK automatically sends the changes to the server as soon as possible.
 Likewise, the Realm SDK automatically receives changes from the server and integrates those changes into the local realm.
 In effect, you continue to work with the local realm without moment-to-moment concern for network connectivity or lack thereof.

-- MongoDB Realm's live objects concept extends across devices: updates on one device sync to the corresponding objects on other devices.
+Realm's Live objects means that you can update data in one place (a mobile app, for example), and that data is updated everywhere.
+Live objects always reflect the latest data stored in Realm Database.
+This concept extends across devices: updates on one device sync to the corresponding objects on other devices.
 Notifications based on these updates make it easy to update the application UI to react to local and remote changes.

 MongoDB Realm's sync conflict resolution engine is deterministic.
 Changes received out-of-order eventually converge on the same state across the server and all clients.
 As such, Realm Sync is strongly eventually consistent.